 A truly historic English pub, with dramatic Tudor chimney stacks, oak beams, open fires and panelled bars – which have all been restored using traditional Tudor craftsmanship.
-There's been a pub on this site since 1597, but the current building dates from 1647.
+There's been a pub on this site since 1597, but the current King Henry VIII building dates from 1647.
 Situated opposite the entrance to Hever Castle, where Anne Boleyn spent her early years, this half-timbered and peg-tiled pub is a real gem.
 In winter, it boasts roaring fires.
-Winner of Pub Food Of The Year in Shepherd Neame Pub Awards, 2016.
-A local fit for a king!

 A traditional family-run 14th-century country pub nestled in the Kentish countryside near Goudhurst, The Peacock Inn offers a menu of warming locally-sourced fresh food, beer and wine.
 Settle down by the pub’s open fire after a walk through this picturesque hill village in the High Weald area of Outstanding Natural Beauty.